-This course aims at providing you the necessary background on the fundamental of photochemistry so as to enable you understand the underlying mechanism for all photochemical processes.
-It also intends to enhance a detailed understanding of the concept of pericyclic reactions and the stereochemical outcomes.
+This course aims at providing you the necessary background on the basics of photochemistry so as to enable you understand the underlying mechanism for all photochemical processes.
+It also intends to enhance a detailed understanding of the concept of the processes of pericyclic reactions and the stereochemical outcomes of these highly stereospecific reactions.